 3. In addition, the United States believes the terms of reference should be further defined to clarify the level of international effort involved for validation (e.g., whether validated at the OECD, or validated in a member country.).

 4. Further, the United States encourages flexibility in assessing hazard classification approaches with this proposed work plan.
 If an in vitro, or in chemico or grouping approach lacks robustness in classifying a hazard, an integrated approach may fill that need.
-The terms of reference should include and consider alternative approaches and where those approaches may fit into the GHS.
+The terms of reference should include and consider alternative approaches, including in silico methods, where those approaches may fit into the GHS.

 Proposal